camunda/camunda-docs/versioned_docs/version-1.3/components/best-practices/architecture/extending-human-task-management-c7.md

 ---

-:::caution Camunda Platform 7 only
+:::caution  7 only
-This best practice targets Camunda Platform 7.x only and is an appendum to [understanding human task management](../understanding-human-tasks-management/).
+This best practice targets  7.x only and is an appendum to [understanding human task management](../understanding-human-tasks-management/).
 :::

 ## The Camunda 7 task lifecyle